AndrewParkes/BlockAllSteamInvites/README.md

 # BlockAllSteamInvites

-Steam script to block friend requests
+Steam script to block friend requests.
-Allows user specific value to block all users under that value
+Allows user specific value to block all users under that value.
+Able to block only private profiles.

 # Donations